 Descent: 0

 The trek continues following the river, rising gradually to Choejong village.
-After lunch visits the Choejong dzong and continues towards the wide valley.
+After lunch visit the Choejong dzong and continue towards the wide valley.
 Cross the bridge to reach Thanza camp 4,000m.
-Walking time 7/8 hours.
+Walking time is 7/8 hours.

 Ascent: 80m